 Our vision is for a just, equitable and peaceful Nigerian society, where poverty has been eradicated and every person is empowered to live life in all its fullness.

-In recent years, we have adopted a structural approach, incorporating gender, governance and advocacy into all of our work, and seeking to integrate our programmatic areas.
+In recent years, we have adopted a structural approach, incorporating cross-cutting themes such as social and behaviour change communication, monitoring, evaluation, accountability and learning (MEAL), advocacy and gender into all of our work.

 - Empower poor and marginalised people to make informed decisions about their lives and engage meaningfully in their own development.

-- Improve health for poor and marginalised civilians, particularly women, children and vulnerable people.
+- Improve health for poor and marginalised people, particularly women, children and vulnerable people.

 - Increase government accountability and responsiveness.

-- Encourage inclusion of women and marginalised groups, in decision-making processes.
+- Encourage the inclusion of women and marginalised groups in decision-making processes.

 - Improve gender equity and human rights.